RSS feedLink to Irishpapermoney main page

 The first Irish Punt series was succeeded by a second Irish Punt design (Series C) from 1992, again printed in Irish on the face and in English on the reverse.

-One of the more interesting things about Irish banknotes is that every note has a date on it.
+One of the more interesting things about Irish banknotes is that every Irish banknote has a date on it.
 This gives collectors a lot of extra scope for planning their collecting of old Irish money.
-The reason for the dates is security, with each date corresponding to a particular prefix or group of prefixes.
-Irishpapermoney.com aims to presents an image of every date of each of the banknote series.
+The reason for the dates on Irish bank notes is most likely security, with each date corresponding to a particular prefix or group of prefixes.

-Usage of dates of issue continued right up to the last Series C Irish Punt note, issued in 2001.
+Usage of dates of issue continued right up to the last Series C Irish Punt note, the Series C 50 Pound note issued in 2001.

-The Lavery Legal Tender Notes (Series A) are widely regarded as being one of the great world series of banknotes, being issued more or less unchanged for nearly 70 years, from 1928 to 1977.
+The Lavery Legal Tender Notes, Series A, Irish bank notes are widely regarded as being one of the great world series of banknotes, being issued more or less unchanged for 50 years, from 1928 to 1977, with the £100 note remaining in circulation until 1995.
 They have consistently been the most popular series of old Irish pounds among Irish collectors.

 In addition to these, the Ploughman series (1929 - 1941) is also an attractive and highly sought-after series of old Irish money.
-Both series fall within the interest of Commonwealth collectors.
+Both the Lavery and Ploughman series of Irish bank notes fall within the interest of Commonwealth collectors.

 Books on Old Irish Banknotes

-Occasional books on Irish bank notes are available directly and from some numismatic booksellers.
+Occasional books on Irish bank notes are available directly from this website and from some numismatic booksellers.
 Some out of print books are also available.
-A regular soft cover catalogue of Irish notes, 'Irish Banknotes, Irish Papermoney 1928 - 2001', is updated approximately once every three years.
-The fifth edition will be available in early 2024.
+A regular soft cover catalogue of Irish bank notes, 'Irish Banknotes, Irish Papermoney 1928 - 2001', is updated approximately once every three years.
+The fifth edition will be available in early 2025.

 Irish World War 2 banknotes

-Available now: Irish World War 2 War Code Notes
+Available now, a 64 page booklet on Irish World War 2 War Code Notes

 Scatter Risk and Special Markings